mercadona/rele/docs/guides/filters.rst

 ==================

 Filter can be used to execute a subscription with specific parameters.
-There's two types of filters, global or passing a filter_by parameter in the subscription.
+There's three types of filters, global, by passing a filter_by parameter in the subscription (this applies the filter locally) or by passing a filter_expression parameter in the subscription (this applies the filter on pubsub).

 `filter_by` parameter